almetica/almetica/README.md

  * Written in a compiled and typed language
  * Written with a clear design goal

-None of he evaluated existing server projects did fullfil these requirements.
+None of he evaluated existing server projects did fulfilled these requirements.

 ## License